Applying to FAA

-- The audition/interview/portfolio must be received by December 1, 2018 for early action consideration.
+- The audition/interview/portfolio requirement must be completed by December 1, 2018, for early action consideration.

-- The audition/interview/portfolio review must be completed by March 1, 2019 for regular decision consideration (Please complete the talent request form for your intended major by January 1, 2019 to secure your spot).
+- The audition/interview/portfolio requirement must be completed by March 1, 2019, for regular decision consideration.
+(Please complete the talent request form for your intended major by January 1, 2019, to secure your spot.)

 Visual and Performing Arts Programs

-Most visual and performing arts programs require an audition, portfolio review, or interview in addition to an application to the University of Illinois.
+Most visual and performing arts programs require an audition, a portfolio review, or an interview in addition to an application to the University of Illinois.

 Find your major below and follow the next part of the process.

 - Architecture/architectural studies (BS): submit your university application